 - Yellowdig & the Gradebook: This guide helps clarify how the points work between Yellowdig and being passed back to the Canvas gradebook.

 - Search, Filter, and Sort: Having trouble keeping up with posts and comments, or wanting to find a post quickly?
 This guide provides some quick tipcs on how to easily navigate through the Yellowdig feed.

 - Community Interaction Strategies

-- Telling Your Students About Yellowdig: If you’re not sure how to tell your students about Yellowdig, this may be a helpful resource to get started.
+- A Brief Intro to Yellowdig: If you’re not sure how to tell your students about Yellowdig, this may be a helpful resource to get started.